j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 Game management is handled by the Game structure.
 This structure is one of the central types provided by the library.
 It contains the state machine logic, holds the underlying game board, and enforces the rules of Tic Tac Toe.
-:numref:`uml-game-management` shows the Game structure along with the GameState enumeration.
+:numref:`uml-game-management` shows the Game structure along with the State enumeration.

 ..  _uml-game-management: